godot-rust/gdnative-book/src/rust-binding/to-variant-from-variant-export.md

 }
 ```

-## Case Study: Exporting Rust enums to Godot and Back.
+## Case study: exporting Rust enums to Godot and back

 A common challenge that many developers may encounter when using godot-rust is that while [Rust enums](https://doc.rust-lang.org/std/keyword.enum.html) are [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type), [Godot enums](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html#enums) are constants that correspond to integer types.

-By default, Rust enums are converted to a Dictionary representation with keys corresponding to each enum variant where the Enum Value corresponds to a Dictionary that contains the key-value pairs that corresponding to each propery.
+By default, Rust enums are converted to a Dictionary representation.
+Its keys correspond to the name of the enum variants, while the values correspond to a Dictionary with fields as key-value pairs.

 For example: